curiousjp/toy_sd_genetics/README.md

 # what could we have done better?
 ## making a better genome
 Models like `moat-v2` know very large numbers of tags.
 I ended up separating them into feature chromosomes alphabetically, with each one being responsible for two letters of the alphabet and each tag that started with one of those two letters.
-But this gives very unrealistic behaviour - the alleles for the tag 'red_eyes' and 'blue_eyes' are on entirely different chromosomes, even though they are functionally controlling the same trait.
+(Note, I also edited the list of known tags to try and remove anything likely to produce overtly sexual or disturbing content, but there's a chance that I might have missed something that could be mutated back in - watch your mutation log carefully if this is something you want to avoid.)
+But this distribution of tags to chromosomes gives very unrealistic behaviour - the alleles for the tag 'red_eyes' and 'blue_eyes' are on entirely different chromosomes, even though they are functionally controlling the same trait.
 Having large numbers of unrelated traits on a single chromosome also means that they tend to be inherited together as a package, which can be a bit boring.

 A hand-picked genome could do better in this space.
 A better model could use multiple genes to represent a single expressed trait (see the size chromosome for an example of this) or implement dominance / recessivity.
 Chromosomes could also be written to control other workflow features like LoRA.
 ## selection